OSC/Open-OnDemand/README.md

 ## Section 1.
 Components

-Details of the components that make up the Open OnDemand **infrastructure**.

-### 1.1 - Proxy and PUN

-The core of the infrastructure includes a proxy layer that all traffic passes through using the securely encrypted SSL protocol on port 443.
+The components that make up the Open OnDemand **infrastructure** includes a proxy layer that all traffic passes through using the securely encrypted SSL protocol on port 443.
 The [Apache proxy](https://httpd.apache.org/) parses the URI and dynamically determines where to route the traffic to.
 In most cases the traffic will be routed to the per-user [NGINX](https://www.nginx.com/) (PUN) web server.

 The PUN is described as an NGINX server instance running as a system-level user listening on a [Unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket).
 File and directory permissions are used to restrict access to this Unix domain socket such that only the proxy daemon can communicate with the PUN.